 Adjustments are made to circuit widths, decreasing spacing.
 Pads are also considered for increase length, width, or both.
 In making these small changes we allow for processing loss.
 For example, a 0.005” circuit will increase to 0.0055” or 0.00575” or 0.006”, depending on the copper weight.
 By increasing the features, manufacturing can now process the PCB.
 After each process, in this case etching the files will return to 0.005”.
 We call this the addition of an etch factor.

 As defined by PCB manufacturing, the etch factor is a modification of data or compensation to allow for the chemical etching process of the PCB.
 It is a process where internal copper layer and external copper have non-circuitry copper removed from the laminate surface, leaving behind only circuitry as defined in the database.

 Etch factor is considered when the copper thickness for each individual layer is defined.
 Standard copper weights are 0.5, 1.0, and 2.0 ounces; 3, 4, and 5 ounces are less common, however, they are used frequently.
-Greater than 6 ounces is considered to be extreme copper thickness.

 The copper considered will drive the modification to prevent loss beyond functionality.
 Considering copper weight needed at the design level, allowing for greater spacing, will create ease of manufacturing challenges.

 Example: 0.005” space with 0.005” trace, when increasing for a 0.5 oz copper the traces are increased by 0.001.”
 When traces are bundled together in groups, the spacing becomes 0.004”, and the traces become 0.006”, allowing for an etch factor of 0.001” loss.
 This is extremely doable.
 However, thicker copper poses a problem.
 Using the same example of 0.005”/0.005”, imagine on a 1-ounce copper, twice as thick to etch through.